Meeting an injured wild animal

 Do not assume it is orphaned

-Do not touch it
+Do not touch the animal

 Do not plan to keep it as a pet

-We have all seen the stories online: a rescued baby raccoon who thinks she is a dog, an adopted squirrel that sleeps under the covers, a rescued fox turned mans best friend.
+We have all seen the stories online: a rescued baby raccoon who thinks she is a dog, an adopted squirrel that sleeps under the covers, a fox turned mans best friend.
 While that sounds like the magic stuff out of the Disney movies, odds of that fairytale panning out are slim.

 Do not feed it